top of page

 • The class determines which statement is the fact and which statement is the opinion.

-Unit 2 1920s (1919-1939) culminating assignment handed out.
-This will be a 4 page essay responding to question: "Was this a period of more progress or decline for the country and for Canadians?"
+Unit 2 1920s (1919-1939) culminating assignment posted.
+This will be a 1000 word essay responding to question: "Was this a period of more progress or decline for the country and for Canadians?"

-1. Make sure you have handed in a quick write/mind map on prohibition if you want to check your understanding.
+1. Make sure you have submit a quick write/mind map on prohibition if you want to check your understanding.

 Wrap up prohibition - evidence for and against